vergl4s/instarecon/README.md

 * [Shodan](https://www.shodan.io/) lookups
 * Reverse DNS lookups on entire CIDRs

-All printed nicely on your shell or csv file.
+...all printed nicely on your console or csv file.

 InstaRecon will never scan a target directly.
 Information is retrieved from DNS/Whois servers, Google, and [Shodan](https://www.shodan.io/).